DoomCircus/OnQForAndroid/README.md

 completion date is approximately the end of March) and there is still more functionality that is missing other than the incomplete methods in DeckManager.java

-OnQ files created by DoomCircus (Francis Kurevija):
+OnQ files created by Francis Kurevija:
 ======================================================================================================================
 res/layout:
 - activity_login.xml